- I. Introduction

-Value Proposition Vs Positioning Statement
+- IV.
+Comparing Value Proposition and Positioning Statement

 I. Introduction